turingschool/try-turing/frontend-online/what-is-fee/index.md

 1. **HTML**: HyperText Markup Language (HTML) defines the structure and semantics of web pages on the web.
 2. **CSS**: Cascading Style Sheets (CSS) sets the look and style of a web page.
 CSS provides style to the structure provided by HTML.
-3. **JS**: JavaScript (JS) allows us to define interaction in our pages.
+3. **JavaScript**: JavaScript allows us to define interaction in our pages.
 What happens when a user clicks on a certain area?

 Many libraries and frameworks have been built _on top_ of JavaScript that make front-end development even more robust and powerful!
 If you hear terms like React, Vue, Ember, Angular... those are all JavaScript frameworks used to build professional level applications.